 National Louis University’s Bachelor of Arts in Early Childhood Practice program is designed for students who are interested in early development and education but who do not wish to be licensed teachers.
-The B.A. in Early Childhood Practice is available at our Chicago campus locations.

 - Are looking for a well-established and highly regarded program

 - Would like to study with a group of students who will work together and support one another throughout the program

 Learn more about education degrees offered at NLU >>

 - Work in programs serving children from birth to 5 years old, if those programs do not require licensure, but do require Gateways to Opportunity Credentials

 - Work in environments requiring an early childhood education background, and coursework relevant to supporting infant/toddler development and working with families